ysaikai/ysaikai.github.io/about.md

 In 2010, being convinced of its potential and seeking systematic knowledge, I went to New Zealand to study agribusiness.
 However, as my interests drifted from entrepreneurship to teaching & research, I decided to pursue an academic career that, I believed, could make me more useful for society.
 In 2020, I earned my PhD and fortunately got a job at [School of Mathematics and Statistics](https://ms.unimelb.edu.au), the University of Melbourne.

-I enjoy cooking, playing pool, and simple life in general.
+I enjoy cooking, motorcycling, and simple life in general.

 ## Training